Treat & Save Your Tooth with Dental Fillings

 When getting a dental filling, there are several steps involved that you can expect during the procedure.
 Here’s an overview:

-- Numbing the area: Your dentist will start by applying a local anesthetic to numb the tooth and surrounding area.
+1. Numbing the area: Your local dentist will start by applying a local anesthetic to numb the tooth and surrounding area.
 This ensures that you won’t feel any pain during the procedure.

-- Removal of decay: The dentist will use a dental drill or laser to remove the decayed portion of the tooth.
-This step is important to clean the affected area and prevent further decay.
+2. Removal of decay: The dentist will use a dental drill or laser to remove the decayed portion of the tooth.
+This step is vital to clean the affected area and prevent further decay.

-It’s important to follow proper oral hygiene practices, such as regular brushing, flossing, and dental check-ups, to maintain the longevity of your filling and prevent future cavities.
+Proper oral hygiene practices, such as regular brushing, flossing, and dental check-ups, are important to maintain the longevity of your filling and prevent future cavities.

 The cost of a dental filling in Australia can vary depending on several factors, including the filling material used and the size and location of the cavity.
-On average, a dental filling can range anywhere from $200 to $400 per tooth for a simple composite resin filling, while a more extensive procedure such as a crown or root canal can cost between $1,500 and $3,000 per tooth.
+On average, a dental filling can range anywhere from $200 to $500 per tooth for a simple composite resin filling, while a more extensive procedure such as a crown or root canal can cost between $1,500 and $3,000 per tooth.
+Prices often vary based upon complexity of each case.

 After an initial check-up and clean, our general dental team can thoroughly examine your oral health to determine an accurate quote to treat your teeth with a dental filling.